LS-Shikano/BwCloud_Server_Setup/README.md

 # documentation_server_setup

-This project contains a script that automatically creates a BW Cloud instance and prepares an ansible project based on the created instances IP etc. Set up can then be finished by running playbooks contained in the ansible folder.
+This project contains a scripts to automate the deployment of an OTree App.
+It creates a BW Cloud instance and prepares an ansible project based on the created instances IP etc. Set up can then be finished by running playbooks contained in the ansible folder.
 The server_setup playbook will secure the server and install the otree app.
-For detailed on what the script does, please read the code.
+For detailed information on what the script does, please read the code.
 I tried to explain what is done using comments and print statements.

 ## Instructions to create and set up server